Who Is Taylor Swift?

 Swift responded to the verdict in a statement: "I acknowledge the privilege that I benefit from in life, in society and in my ability to shoulder the enormous cost of defending myself in a trial like this.
 My hope is to help those whose voices should also be heard.
 Therefore, I will be making donations in the near future to multiple organizations that help sexual assault victims defend themselves.

-That year, Swift was also on the receiving end a lawsuit, when two songwriters claimed that she stole the chorus of their song "Playas Gon' Play" for her hit "Shake It Off."
-However, a judge later dismissed the copyright case in early 2018, on the grounds that the "allegedly infringed lyrics are short phrases that lack the modicum of originality and creativity required for copyright protection."
+That year, Swift was also on the receiving end of a lawsuit, when two songwriters claimed that she stole the chorus of their song "Playas Gon' Play" for her hit "Shake It Off."
+Although a judge dismissed the case in early 2018, on the grounds that the "allegedly infringed lyrics are short phrases that lack the modicum of originality and creativity required for copyright protection," an appeals court revived the suit in October 2019.

 Swift debuted the first single, "Look What You Made Me Do," on August 24.
 In the music video, Swift played characters of all her misrepresentations.
 The video had more than 19 million views on YouTube within the first day.